 - How to Start an Indoor Herb Garden from Seeds

-One last thing: some plants don’t grow well beside other plants.
+It’s important to know that some plants don’t grow well beside other plants.
 In a small first garden, you probably don’t have to worry too much about this, but it is good to know about for once you start expanding.
 I would worry most about how tall each plant grows when deciding which plants to put next to each other.
 For example, corn and peppers should not go next to each other because the peppers won’t get enough light.

 If you have a larger garden, you’ll also want to make sure you keep a map of what you planted so you can rotate your crops.
 It prevents disease and keeps your soil healthy.
 For your average home gardener, though, you probably don’t need to worry about plant rotation.
-You can just add soil amendments and compost regularly so it’s not as big of an issue.
+It’s not a bad thing to switch up locations but is a more traditional practice if you’re gardening on an agricultural scale, and I’m guessing 99% of you are not.

 That’s it!
 So get out there and get planting!
 Questions or advice?
 I’d love to hear from you in the comments.